amir-abdi/artisynth_point2point/README.md

 - Checkout [keras-rl](https://github.com/amir-abdi/keras-rl)
 - Checkout [artisynth_rl](https://github.com/amir-abdi/artisynth_rl)
 - Include keras-rl directory as python path for your project.
-You can do this either by adding the library root to the PATH environment variable, or add the library as an external dependency in your IDE of choice.
+You can do this either by adding the keras-rl library root to the PYTHONPATH environment variable, or add the library as an external dependency in your IDE.
 - Add `artisynth_rl/artisynth_src` to Classpath of the artisynth project.
 If you are using eclipse, import the artisynth_rl into eclipse, open the **Run Configurations** for the artisynth_core project,